-Shareholder Fees (fees paid directly from your investment) None Annual Fund Operating Expenses

-(expenses that you pay each year as a percentage of the value of your investment)
+Shareholder Fees (fees paid directly from your investment) None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

+Management Fee 0.35%

+Other Expenses ^(a) 0.00%

-Management Fee Other Expenses (a)(b) Total Annual Fund Operating Expenses (a) 0.35% --- -----------
+Total Annual Fund Operating Expenses ^(a) 0.35%

 (a) Van Eck Associates Corporation (the "Adviser") will pay all expenses of the Fund, except for the fee payment under the investment management agreement, acquired fund fees and expenses, interest expense, offering costs, trading expenses, taxes and extraordinary expenses.
-Notwithstanding the foregoing, the Adviser has agreed to pay the offering costs until at least February 1, 2023.
+Notwithstanding the foregoing, the Adviser has agreed to pay the offering costs until at least February 1, 2024.